 What do you think about the provision for your child?

-'Excellent'

-'Extremely great, I think the school aredoing everything they can.
+'Excellent' 'Extremely great, I think the school aredoing everything they can.
 Provision is good, comprehensive and well-tailored to his needs.'
-'Well planned'
+'Well planned' Do you feel included in discussion and decisions made for your ch

 Do you feel included in discussion and decisions made for your child?
-Yes, we are always kept well informed.'
+'Yes, we are always kept well informed.'
 'Definitely.'